Grantlyk/Anteater/README.md

 8. Start up the server `node server.js`
 9. View in your browser at `http://localhost:8080`

+## Testing and Recommendation

+Please do not hesitate to visit our [bug tracker](https://groups.google.com/forum/#!forum/anteaterbugtracker) and report any errors and suggested features.

 ## Contributors

 How can you contribute?